 How do you get started on keto?

-I got started on keto by first exploring all of the keto snack foods.
-For me, if I could find some snacks that I liked then I could possibly eat following keto for other meals.
-When I was ready, I made a game plan that included finding recipes, getting ketone testing tools and stocking up on supplements.
 Since there are a lot of supplements, I started with electrolytes.
 These helped reduce the negative side effects of keto flu!
 Keto Flu is a period of less than a week in which you are basically in withdrawal from sugar and carbs!
 For me, some of the side effects included getting a headache, being irritable, and being tired.